Sergei Smolin: Other creative projects

-In October 2018, Sergei Smolin and a group of partners started the film company AMALGAMA Studios in Los Angeles в Лос Анджелесе, которая в январе 2019 приступила к съемкам 6-серийного документального фильма Long Play (режиссёр — Stephen Crisman aka Zemo, which in January 2019 began filming a six-episode documentary titled Long Play (director — Stephen Crisman aka Zemo, screenwriter — Sergei Smolin, Stephen Crisman, producers — Sergei Smolin (Amalgama), Duncan Heath (ITG), Michael Cascio, director of photography — Sergei Kozlov).
+In October 2018, Sergei Smolin and a group of partners started the film company AMALGAMA Studios in Los Angeles which in January 2019 began filming a six-episode documentary titled Long Play (director — Stephen Crisman aka Zemo, screenwriter — Sergei Smolin, Stephen Crisman, producers — Sergei Smolin (Amalgama), Duncan Heath (ITG), Michael Cascio, director of photography — Sergei Kozlov).
 Long Play is scheduled for release in October 2020.
 The series’ main characters are Clint Eastwood, Billy Gibbons, Tom Freston, Jerry Moss, Darryl McDaniels and others.

 Personal life

 Sergei Smolin was married to Natalia Shanetskaya, a business anchor for the TV channels Russia Today and TV Rain.
 He has two sons and a daughter.